NuevoFoundation/workshops/content/english/sql_workshop/activity2/_index.md

 7. Semicolons act as the end of a SQL command, like a period at the end of a sentence.
 {{%/notice%}}

-#### Using the database called 'galaxy' that has a column labeled 'name', find the coordinates for the Planet of Fun!
+#### Using the database called 'galaxy' that has a column labeled 'planet', find the coordinates for the Planet of Fun!

 <!-- rearrange code blocks on terminal to get coordinate block -->